OlympusDAO/verified-ohmies/backend/README.md

 This is the back-end infrastructure for Verified Ohmies.

-The purpose of this back-end infrastructure is threefold:
+The purpose of this back-end infrastructure is twofold:

-1. Communicate with the Discord API to create, sync, and reply to Discord commands.
-2. Handle the Ethereum wallet authentication-flow coming from the front-end and verify whether the authenticated address owns Olympus tokens.
+1. Handle the Ethereum wallet authentication-flow coming from the front-end and verify whether the authenticated address owns Olympus tokens.
-3. Retrieve Olympus token balances for the address the user has selected on their wallet, and pass them to the front-end.
+2. Retrieve Olympus token balances for the address the user has selected on their wallet, and pass them to the front-end.

 # Contents